-Calibration is periodically carried out to ensure the validity of measurements performed by the sound level meter and to control possible long-term drifts of the measuring chain microphone-preamplifier-instrument.
+Calibration is periodically carried out to ensure the validity of measurements performed by the sound level meter and to control possible long-term drifts of the measuring chain microphonepreamplifier-instrument.
+To ensure that measurements performed by the sound level meter are made in conditions of stability, the letter "W" will flash over the indicator of the instrument status throughout the whole period needed to stabilize the microphone polarization, signalling the "warmup" period necessary every time the instrument is switched on.

-The HD2010UC/A sound level meter stores all calibration typical parameters with respective date and time in a reserved area.
+The HD2110L sound level meter stores all calibration typical parameters with respective date and time in a reserved area.

 Calibration types can be:

-- Acoustic calibration by means of a 1kHz sound level generator, like HD2020 - Electric calibration (Capacitive Transducer Calibration) with the possibility to measure the frequency response of the whole measurement chain, microphone included, using the built-in signal generator.
+- Acoustic calibration by means of a 1kHz sound level generator, like HD2020, - Electric calibration (Capacitive Transducer Calibration) with the possibility to measure the frequency response of the whole measurement chain, microphone included.